cap-js/docs/java/migration.md

 ## Cloud SDK 4 to 5 { #cloudsdk5 }

 CAP Java `2.6.0` and higher is compatible with Cloud SDK in version 4 and 5.
 For reasons of backward compatibility, CAP Java assumes Cloud SDK 4 as the default.
-However, we highly recommend to use at least version `5.7.0` of Cloud SDK.
-To upgrade your CAP Java application to Cloud SDK 5, in most cases, you don't need to adapt any code if you rely on the Cloud SDK integration package (`cds-integration-cloud-sdk`).
+However, we highly recommend that you use at least version `5.7.0` of Cloud SDK.
+If you relied on the Cloud SDK integration package (`cds-integration-cloud-sdk`), you won't need to adapt any code to upgrade your CAP Java application to Cloud SDK 5.
 In these cases, it's sufficient to add the following maven dependency to your CAP Java application:

 ```xml
 <dependency>